datacarpentry/sql-ecology-lesson/00-sql-introduction.md

 in case our data changes.
 We also want to do all this searching without actually modifying our source data.

-Putting our data into a database and using SQL will help us achieve these goals.
+Putting our data into a relational database and using SQL will help us achieve these goals.

+> ### Definition: _Relational database_
+>
+> A relational database is a digital database where all data is stored in relations (or tables)
+> containing rows and columns.
+All tables contain records and all records are identified by a
+> field contiaing a unique value.
+Every table shares at least one field with another table in
+> one-to-one, one-to-many or many-to-many relationships.
+This allows the user to access the data
+> in many ways

 # Databases